 Employee Survey Reports

-From April 26 through June 6, 2016, the Office of Personnel Management sent the Federal Employee Viewpoint Survey to all permanent federal employees.
-Over 7,000 GSA employees completed the survey for a 67.3 percent response rate.
-Survey results are used by GSA to measure employee satisfaction and engagement with regard to many factors such as leadership, diversity, knowledge management, benefits, training, recruitment, and the work environment.
+From May 1 through June 12, 2018, the Office of Personnel Management sent the Federal Employee Viewpoint Survey to all permanent federal employees.
+Over 7,200 GSA employees completed the survey for a 66% percent response rate.
+Survey results are used by GSA to measure employee engagement and satisfaction with regard to many factors such as leadership, diversity, knowledge management, benefits, training, recruitment, and the work environment.
 This feedback is very helpful in identifying changes needed to management and human capital strategies.

 Summary survey reports are available below: